ishakir/shakitz-fantasy-football/README.md

   * Total points
   * Head-to-head fixtures
 * Player for player trades between users
-* Waver wire trades for undrafted players (under development)
+* Game Day page for Sundays
+* Default NFL points spreads + options to customize

 Shakitz had an alpha run during the 2014 preseason, and is currently in the middle of a beta run during the 2014 regular season.
 We hope these runs will iron out any creases making the system ready for running in full in 2015.